neptune-ai/docs/docs/notebooks/integrations.rst

         ADD . /mnt/workdir
         WORKDIR /mnt/workdir

-    If you want to run on a GPU, make sure to change your `Dockerfile` to start from nvidia docker images.
+    If you want to run on a GPU, make sure to change your Dockerfile to start from Nvidia Docker images.

     c.
-Run following command to build your Docker image:
+Run the following command to build your Docker image:

     .. code-block:: Bash

         sudo docker build -t jupyterlab --build-arg NEPTUNE_API_TOKEN=$NEPTUNE_API_TOKEN .

-7. Start the JupyterLab server.
-Spin up a JupyterLab server with Docker:
+7. Spin up a JupyterLab server with Docker:

     .. code-block:: Bash